Setting up your new Aquarium

 - Aquarium Water Test Kit

 A good quality test kit is very important.
 It will allow you to test for cycling before introducing fish.
 It will also alert you to toxic aquarium conditions and save your tanks inhabitants.
+The Freshwater Master Test Kit is a high quality test kit that allows you to test from PH, ammonia, nitrite and nitrate.
 Your LFS can test your water but not if they are closed or a distance from your house.

 - Fish food